CADRE Dispatch

 Dillinger used a converted M1911 as a machine pistol.
 (FBI Museum)

-Why?
-Well, the tapered case of the 9mm round tends to feed better as a blank.
+While the original M1911 was chambered in .45 ACP, movie versions are often 9mm.
+The tapered case of the 9mm round tends to feed better as a blank.
 Plus, 9mm blanks are easily the most common blanks on the market.

 Bul Armory 1911 handgun.